shuklaRishabh46/personal.rishabhShukla/README.md

 # Attribute Processor

-A FastAPI service that analyzes UI screenshots and generates descriptions for clicked elements and user journeys.
+A FastAPI service that analyzes UI screenshots and generates descriptions for clicked elements and user journeys using Amazon Bedrock (Claude 3).

 ## Features

 - **Step Description API** - Analyzes a screenshot with a highlighted element and generates a description
+- **Step Retrieval API** - Retrieve saved step descriptions by element ID
 - **Journey Summary API** - Takes a list of step descriptions and generates a journey name and summary
+- **JSON Database** - Stores step descriptions for quick retrieval

 ## Setup